cpcarrigan/storage_scripts/README.md

 * [bulk s3 deletions](batch_deletions/s3_bulk_delete.py) - takes a container name and a file with S3 objects to delete, batches them and deletes.
 See full documentation [here](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3/client/delete_objects.html)

+* [dedupe versions](dedupe/dedupe_batch_mode.py) - takes a directory, reads in a list of objects, figures out which versions should be kept and which should be deleted, generates a list of objects with versionIds to delete.